uPortal-Attic/uportal-app-framework/docs/make-a-widget.md

 * **actionItems**: A simple array of items.
 Each item should have values for each of the four attributes.
 * **textSingular**: Text to show when there is only 1 item of this type requiring attention.
 * **textPlural**: Text to show when there are multiple items of this type requiring attention.
+The widget will also use this label to describe the problem if there's an error getting the quantity, as in "Unable to count {textPlural}."
+This reads better when {textPlural} is a noun phrase, as in "approvals awaiting your attention" rather than "approvals await your attention".
 * **feedUrl**: The URL to fetch the *JSON representation* of the quantity of items needing attention.
 * **actionUrl**: The URL where action can be taken for this specific item.
 If no such URL exists, use the same URL as you use for the "See all" launch button.